BojoDimov/AudioKruc/README.md

 * Integration with Google Auth
 * Audio rooms - multiple users can queue songs

+## TODO (lastly updated 14.12.2017)
+- `deploy` the application with port-forwarding and test it on mobile phones
+- custom script for starting the app with ressurecting processes for file-server and backend.
+- google OAuth integration.
+- search playlist from youtube.
+- add whole playlists to queue.
+- integrate with Web File API or IndexedDB
+- save the user state on the client and on the backend (I must choose the suitable Database Storage)

 ## Functionality updates
 ### Update 0 (-no date-)